gavincyi/gavincyi.github.io/_posts/2023-07-24-introduction-to-factor-pricing-model-risk-model.md

 By carefully defining and managing these universes, the library ensures robust and accurate factor model construction and risk analysis.

-The following graph illustrates the number of valid instruments in the estimation universe
+The following graphs illustrate the number of valid instruments in the estimation universe

 ![estimation universe](https://github.com/gavincyi/gavincyi.github.io/assets/10500805/d304dd1c-17b2-4d48-a4cb-b5bdcb408951)